Signs Your Great Dane is Spoiled

 3. Demanding Attention

 I’ve noticed many Great Danes develop an intense need for constant attention – it’s like having a 150-pound shadow following your every move!
-While their loving nature makes them wonderful companions, excessive attention-seeking can become problematic.
+While their loving nature makes them excellent companions, excessive attention-seeking can become problematic.

 Common Signs of Attention-Demanding Behavior: